 The defense could be called for a delay of game penalty for any of these reasons at any point in the game.
 Just like offensive delay of game, this penalty exists to make sure the flow of the game runs smoothly by penalizing a team for purposely wasting game time.
 Although rare, the penalty does exist.
-Most people do not know a delay of game penalty can be called on the defense due to its rarity.
+Most people do not even know that a delay of game penalty can be called on the defense due to its rarity.

 |Defensive Delay of Game||5 Yards||5 Yards||5 Yards||10 Yards|

 The result of a defensive delay of game penalty is the same as on the offensive side: five yards lost.
-The five-yard loss is consistent across high school, NCAA, CFL, and NFL football.
+The five-yard loss is consistent across high school, NCAA, and NFL football.
 In contrast to an offensive delay of game penalty, the offense will actually gain five yards on a defensive delay of game penalty.
 In other words, the defense will lose five yards.

 The referee makes the same motion as they would for an offensive delay of game penalty.
 They will place one arm over the other with both hands going to the opposite elbow.
 The only difference in the signal compared to an offensive delay of game penalty is that after making the aforementioned motion, the referee will point to the defensive side of the ball.

 - A defensive player lies on an offensive player for an excessive amount of time after a play.